MarkCruse/k3y-open-sessions/README.md

 Contributions are welcome!

-If you'd like to help improve the K3Y Open Slot Finder, please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to get started.
+If you'd like to help improve the K3Y Open Session Finder, please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to get started.

 ## License